 - Gently wipe around your child's stoma.
 Start closest to your child's stoma and move outward.
-Use a new gauze every time you wipe a new area of his skin.
+Use a new gauze every time you wipe a new area of his or her skin.
 This will prevent infection.
 Dip clean cotton tips in the hydrogen peroxide mixture.
 Use the cotton tips to clean under the flanges.

 - Pour sterile water onto clean gauze.
 Use sterile water to wash off the hydrogen peroxide.
 Start closest to your child's stoma and move outward.
-Use a new gauze every time you wipe a new area of his skin.
+Use a new gauze every time you wipe a new area of his or her skin.

 - Clean the tube flanges.
 Dampen clean gauze with the hydrogen peroxide and water mixture.
 Gently scrub the flanges to remove mucus or crust.

 - Change wet or dirty trach ties.
 Hold, your child's trach tube while you change the ties.
 Cut or peel the ties from the flanges.
-Wrap a new tie around his neck.
+Wrap a new tie around your child's neck.
 Attach the ends of the tie to the flanges.
-Make sure you can fit 2 fingers between his neck and the tie.
+Make sure you can fit 2 fingers between his or her neck and the tie.
 Ties that are too tight can make it difficult for your child to breath.
 Ties that are too lose can cause the tube to move out of place.

 Change your child's trach tube:

 Change the trach tube as often as your child's healthcare provider directs.
 You may need to change the trach tube if it moves out of place.
 You may also need to change the tube if your child says that it feels uncomfortable.